 Notwithstanding these developments, the Company maintained communications with HNH, and on October 9, 2012, HNH sent a letter to the Company (the "October 9 Letter") withdrawing its September 18 proposal and resurrecting its proposal to invest up to \$100 million in the Company's Common Stock at a per share price of \$5, without a related rights offering.
 This offer was further conditioned upon HNH being granted three of seven seats on the Board, the appointment of Mr. Lichtenstein as chairman of the board of directors, and approval rights as to and the appointment of the Company's CEO.
 Following the receipt of the October 9 Letter, HNH's representatives were provided the Company's most recent forecasts and access to members of management and the Board.
-HNH, the Company and their respective representatives also reentered into discussions and exchanged multiple drafts of a term sheet.
-HNH insisted that it would not proceed to conduct additional due diligence unless the Company agreed to a period of exclusivity (or agreed to reimburse HNH's expenses up to \$750,000).
+HNH, the Company agreed to a period of exclusivity (or agreed to reimburse HNH's expenses up to \$750,000).
 On November 27, 2012 HNH submitted through its representatives a mark-up of the term sheet (the "November 27 Term Sheet") that contained a limited set of open issues on the principal terms and included the \$100 million direct investment and purchase price of \$5 per share.
-Upon receipt of the November 27 Term Sheet and confirmation by the Company's advisors with HNH of the size and purchase price of HNH's investment, the Company offered through its representatives to accept the principal terms set forth in the November 27 Term Sheet with the exception of the timing for completion of HNH's due diligence and offered HNH a period of exclusivity.
-At that time the Company believed that it and HNH had agreed upon a December 1, 2012 a proposed exclusivity letter and on December 6, 2012 definitive documentation reflecting such agreed upon terms.
-To date, HNH has not provided a mark-up or other response to the definitive documentation provided by the Company's le
+Upon receipt of the November 27 Term Sheet and confirmation by the Company's advisors with HNH of the size and purchase price of HNH's investment, the Company offered through its representatives to accept the principal terms set forth in the November 27 Term Sheet with the exception of the timing for completion of HNH's due diligence, and delivered to HNH's legal counsel on December 1, 2012 a proposed exclusivity letter and on December 6, 2012 definitive documentation reflecting such agreed upon terms.
+To date, HNH has not provided a mark-up or other response to the definitive documentation provided by the Company's legal counsel to HNH's legal counsel on December 17, 2012.

 On December 17, 2012, HNH sent a letter to the Board pursuant to which it withdrew its previous proposals, including the amount of any direct investment and the \$5 per share purchase price, and proposed that the Company immediately appoint two directors designated by HNH to the Board and then to conduct a rights offering to be backstopped by HNH on terms to be determined by the Board following the appointment of the HNH directors.
 HNH further expressed concern about the Company's business performance and prospects, purporting to justify its decision to withdraw its prior proposals based on changes in the Company's financial position, results and prospects since its original September proposal.
-On December 21, 2012, the Company responded to HNH and advised it that at the time of what the Company believed was HNH's acceptance of the principal terms in late November, including the \$5 per share purchase price, that HNH and its advisors had received the Company's then current financial information and forecast and that no change in this information had occurred since that time.
+On December 21, 2012, the Company responded to HNH and advised it that at the time of what the Company believed was HNH's acceptance of the principal terms in late November, including the 55 per share purchase price, that HNH and its advisors had received the Company's then current financial information and forecast and that no change in this information had occurred since that time.
 HNH was urged to provide a definitive proposal, whether conforming to the November 27 Term Sheet or, if HNH was withdrawing its proposal, the revised terms it was then proposing.